lgreski/datasciencedepot/gettingstarted.md

 2 - 3 years of significant work as a data scientist will be more valuable to a person's long term career prospects than taking a job that is related to data science but where a person isn't developing a portfolio of completed data science projects.

 The most important thing a person can do to enhance her/his career prospects is to develop relationships in the field where one wants to work.
-In the U.S., 75% of jobs are found by networking (per a 2015 conversation I had with a consultant at Lee Harrison Hecht, a career coaching service), so the market places a premium on developing relationships before you make a career move.
+In the U.S., As noted above, 75% of jobs are found by networking, so the market places a premium on developing relationships before you make a career move.

 ## Question: What are the key skill areas I must develop to be a viable candidate for data science roles?